coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/ajax/ajax_request_without_jquery.md

 ## Discussion

-In the above code we essentially grab a handle to the button in our HTML (line 16) and add a *click* event listener (line 17).
+In the above code we grab a handle to the button in our HTML (line 16) and add a *click* event listener (line 17).
 In our event listener, we define our callback function as loadDataFromServer.

 We define our loadDataFromServer callback beginning on line 2.